 Situated in Teignmouth, a seaside town on the South Coast of England, the School has many distinctive features which make it popular with parents and pupils alike.
 In a favourable climate and a beautiful setting overlooking the Teign Estuary and Lyme Bay, boarders and day pupils benefit from receiving a well-rounded education in safe and inspiring surroundings.

 At the upper end of our ability profile, we have a proven track record of sending pupils to Russell Group universities including Oxbridge, Imperial, University of London and LSE.
 We have gained 6 Good School Guide Awards for performance in A Levels and GCSE and Prep pupils’ performance considerably exceeds expectations at KS1 and KS2.
-ISI rated all aspects of Early Years provision to be Outstanding (2014).
+ISI rated all aspects of Early Years provision to be Outstanding in our most recent integrated inspection.

 Our specialist Learning Success Department supports those with educational needs such as dyslexia.
 About 20% of pupils have some form of additional need, and about 5-10% need tuition/support, usually in the form of additional lessons.

 ETHOS AND PASTORAL CARE

 The quality of the School’s pastoral care is an established and considerable strength.
-Trinity was rated Excellent for it pastoral care arrangements in the 2014 ISI integrated inspection.
+Trinity was rated Excellent for it pastoral care arrangements in our most recent ISI integrated inspection.
 We believe that, for care to be effective, it is essential that school and family work closely together – the relationship needs to be dynamic, honest and built on mutual trust and understanding.
 This approach, and the fact that Trinity provides education for girls and boys of all ages, helps to generate the School’s warm, ‘family’ atmosphere.

 Extensive sporting, cultural, charitable and leadership opportunities are available at all ages.
 We have numerous pupils who have performed and won medals, or other recognition, at national and regional level over the past five years.
 More importantly, however, we have a ‘can-do’ mindset that means all pupils find themselves enthusiastically involved in a wide range of activities from the earliest age.
 The School aims to build confidence by developing personal qualities that help to form trusting and stable relationships and encourage sound moral judgements to be made.